shedlock987/rrt_demo_app/README.md

 # rrt_demo_app

-Example/Demo application that builds a Python extension (Boost.Python) around the `rrt_graph_builder` library and provides a small visualizer in `graph_visualizer/`.
+Example/Demo application that builds a Python extension (Pybind11) around the `rrt_graph_builder` library and provides a small visualizer in `graph_visualizer/`.